juliomaqueda/blender-uvcs/README.md

 This capability will allow you to easily lock and unlock files, while informing you of the current lock owner (if any).

+### Incoming changes and update

+Whenever new changesets are available in your branch, the plugin will inform you.
+In addition, you will be able to see all details about the incoming changes and update to the latest version.

 ### Walk through the history

 Explore when, why, and by whom a file was modified during its lifetime.

 ### Add-on preferences

 In case you have different installations of PlasticSCM on your local machine, you can configure the specific `cm` client to be used by the add-on.

 ## Roadmap

 There are many features I would like to include in the add-on, having as immediate elements:
-- Informing about incoming changes
-- Updating to latest version
 - Checkin changes to a new branch
 - Detecting moved files
 - Creating labels